AdA Achievements 2010 to 2021

-The Australian Design Alliance was launched in 2010 to be a representative voice for the design industry and advocate for good design: by delivering case studies; working with stakeholders on a national design policy vision; and promoting design education at all levels.
+From its inception in 2010 the Australian Design Alliance became the national representative voice for the design industry advocating for good design, delivering case studies; working with stakeholders on a national design policy vision; and promoting design education at all levels.

 This collective commitment by so many professional bodies representing a huge swathe of designers working in small to medium businesses and embedded in large corporations is unique.
 There is no other organisation in the world that has managed to set aside individual agendas and work together for the big picture – a new vision for an Australia made better by design for all Australians.

 Partnerships have been forged with state governments, educational institutions, corporate sector organisations and funding bodies.
-Events to profile design and spearhead the design policy conversation have been held for the design industry, government and key stakeholders.
-Papers have been written and published and people at all levels have participated in discussions.
-The ADA has represented the design industry on key committees and at many events.
+Events have been held to profile the design industry and spearhead the design policy conversation with government and key stakeholders.
+Papers have been written and published with industry professionals participating at all levels in discussions.
+The AdA has represented the design industry on key committees and events.

 The State of Play

 A rapid and ever increasing rate of change is with us.
 It shows no sign of abating.
 Design is no longer perceived to be just about products and things – it is about equipping us for change; enabling business and government to design services for people and remain competitive globally.
 We need to educate our designers to work in this new world; we need to enable non-designers to be able to use design processes to create value and meet needs.

 Governments around the world are realising this with more and more developing design policies that value good design as the key to future prosperity, good outcomes for people and sustainable management of resources.

 Good design is invisible.
 Good design works and makes sense to everyone.
 Good design understands the human condition and enhances lives.
 Ignoring design is expensive, wasteful and disrespectful.

 The Australian Design Alliance is committed to designing for a better Australia.

 Our intention for the next three years is to mount a campaign that demonstrates the value of good design and shows by example the good design that is already happening here.